sartography/SpiffWorkflow/doc/bpmn/data.rst

 Data Objects
 ^^^^^^^^^^^^

- Data Objects exist at a process level and are not visible in the diagram, but when you create a Data Object Reference, you can choose what Data Object it points to.
+ Data Objects exist at the process level and are not visible in the diagram, but when you create a Data Object Reference, you can choose what Data Object it points to.

 .. figure:: figures/data/data_object_configuration.png